biaslab/biaslab-hugo/content/teaching/bmlip.md

 This course provides an introduction to Bayesian machine learning and information processing systems.
 The Bayesian approach affords a unified and consistent treatment of many useful information processing systems.

 ### Course summary
 This course covers the fundamentals of a Bayesian (i.e., probabilistic) approach to machine learning and information processing systems.
 The Bayesian approach allows for a unified and consistent treatment of many model-based machine learning techniques.
 Initially, we focus on Linear Gaussian systems and will discuss many useful models and applications, including common regression and classification methods, Gaussian mixture models, hidden Markov models and Kalman filters.
-We will discuss important algorithms for parameter estimation in these models including the Expectation-Maximization (EM) algorithm and Variational Bayes (VB).
+We will discuss important algorithms for parameter estimation in these models including the _Variational Bayes_ method.
 The Bayesian method also provides tools for comparing the _performance_ of different information processing systems by means of estimating the _Bayesian evidence_ for each model.
 We will discuss several methods for approximating Bayesian evidence.
 Next, we will discuss intelligent _agents_ that learn purposeful behavior from interactions with their environment.
 These agents are used for applications such as self-driving cars or interactive design of virtual and augmented realities.
 Indeed, in this course we relate synthetic Bayesian intelligent agents to natural intelligent agents such as the brain.
 You will be challenged to code Bayesian machine learning algorithms yourself and apply them to practical information processing problems.